How to buy Aspen (APZ) shares

 Aspen share dividends

-Recently Aspen has paid out, on average, around 49.3% of net profits as dividends.
-That has enabled analysts to estimate a "forward annual dividend yield" of 6.31% of the current stock value.
-This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Aspen shareholders could enjoy a 6.31% return on their shares, in the form of dividend payments.
-In Aspen's case, that would currently equate to about A$0.07 per share.
+Recently Aspen has paid out, on average, around 18.86% of net profits as dividends.
+That has enabled analysts to estimate a "forward annual dividend yield" of 3.59% of the current stock value.
+This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Aspen shareholders could enjoy a 3.59% return on their shares, in the form of dividend payments.
+In Aspen's case, that would currently equate to about A$0.066 per share.

-While Aspen's payout ratio might seem fairly standard, it's worth remembering that Aspen may be investing much of the rest of its net profits in future growth.
+While Aspen's payout ratio might seem low, this can signify that Aspen is investing more in its future growth.

 Have Aspen's shares ever split?

-Aspen's shares were split on a 1:10 basis on 24 October 2013.
-So if you had owned 10 shares the day before before the split, the next day you'd have owned 1 share.
+Aspen's shares were split on a 1:10 basis on 25 October 2013.
+So if you had owned 10 shares the day before the split, the next day you would own 1 share.
 This wouldn't directly have changed the overall worth of your Aspen shares – just the quantity.
 However, indirectly, the new 900% higher share price could have impacted the market appetite for Aspen shares which in turn could have impacted Aspen's share price.

 Aspen share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Aspen's is 0.4783.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Aspen's is 0.5149.
 This would suggest that Aspen's shares are less volatile than average (for this exchange).

 Frequently asked questions